Racopokemon/ImageSort/README.md

 * **Change the number of ticks and categories here!**
   * store the numbers in the preferences!
 * ~~also show .raw formats in the launcher~~
+* For "other" files, maybe show all of them in the launcher?
+You always wonder what these are!
 * maybe also show other images (?) here
 * context menu (please!)
   * **Open in system explorer!**